The 5 most important buildings in Dublin

 2) Leinster House

 Leinster House has been the seat of the Oireachtas (the Houses of Parliament) since 1922.
 It consists of Dáil Éireann (the Lower House) and Seanad Éireann (the Upper House).
-You can book a walkup guided tour throughout the year on Mondays and Fridays at 10.30 am and 2.30 pm if the House is not sitting.
+At the time of writing, guided tours are still unavailable.

 3) The Four Courts